FIWARE-Ops/fiware-gitops/aws/i4trust/i4trust-dev/README.md

 The environment of Packet Delivery Company consists of:
 * Keyrock IDP
-* orion-ld Context Broker
+* Orion-LD Context Broker
 * Activation Service (in addition to Authorization Registry)
-* PEP/PDP Gateway
+* PEP/PDP Gateway (Kong)

 An external Authorisation Registry is configured.
+Components are using the previously deployed databases.

 ### Keyrock

+#### Secrets

-* Setup of database and admin credentials Secret Create a Secret manifest `pdc-keyrock-secret.manifest.yaml` in the secrets/ folder:
+Create a Secret manifest `pdc-keyrock-secret.manifest.yaml` in the secrets/ folder:
 ```yaml
 apiVersion: v1